Flexity Outlook (Toronto): Selection process

+Bidding process

 Bombardier, Siemens, AnsaldoBreda, Mytram, Vossloh Kiepe, and Kinki Sharyo all expressed interest in competing to supply the new streetcars, but most dropped out of the bidding at various stages.
 While the TTC expressed interest in the vehicles built by Škoda for the Portland Streetcar, that company did not submit a bid.
 Siemens gained a great deal of attention for its Combino Plus in 2007, with newspaper advertisements and a website, but eventually decided that "it was in [their] better interest not to bid".
 Only Bombardier and a small British firm, Tram Power, submitted bids.

 Bombardier had displayed a mock-up of the Flexity Swift built for the Minneapolis project but later offered a variant of the Flexity Outlook to meet the 100-percent low-floor requirement, promoting it with a website called "The Streetcar Redefined".
 Tram Power's product was the Citytram, a prototype of which was being tested on the Blackpool Tramway until it caught fire on January 24, 2007.